 Fig. 7.
-Partial order of signal periods: (a) SAE set; (b) Extended SAE set.
+Partial order of signal periods. (a) SAE set. (b) Extended SAE set.

-FIDs is depicted in Fig. 6 (b) together with the respective number of available static slots per FC.
-For both message sets constructed with and without frame packing, there exists a value of D, where the number of required FIDs exceeds the number of available slots, i.e., not all of the required FIDs can be allocated to achieve schedulability.
-This value is slightly less than D = 0.6 (8400 signals) for the message set with packing, while it is around D = 0.05 (750 signals) for the message set without packing due to the very small utilization.
-Together, the experiments in this section suggest that it is essential to apply signal packing for FlexRay in order to both support an efficient bandwidth use and achieve schedulability even for small signal sets.
-C. Extended SAE Signal Set: Impact of Signal Periods The SAE benchmark set only contains signals with periods that are multiples of each other as shown in Fig. 7 (a).
-Next, we examine the impact of introducing signals with coprime periods.
-To this end, we extend the SAE signal set by adding 45 signals with periods from the set $\{3, 6, 7, 42, 140\}$ to the 22 signals of the original SAE set.
-The partial order of message periods is as illustrated in Fig. 7 (b).
-We then apply frame packing to these signals for increasing values of D followed by the optimal schedule computation.
-The results are depicted in Fig. 6 (a) and 6 (b) by the curves labeled "Other periods".
-The utilization achieved for this second extended set is slightly lower than for the first extended set (see Fig. 6 (a)).
-In this experiment, this is mostly due to the fact that less signals have the same period and can be packed in the same frame, leading to smaller frames with a larger framing overhead.
-As a consequence, there are more available slots as shown in Fig. 6 (b).
-However, also the number of required FIDs increases in this experiment due to the incompatibility of coprime message periods as stated in Proposition 5.1.
-Hence, the main observation is that although the optimal scheduling approach in Section V enables the message schedule construction for large signal sets, the schedulability is decreased if coprime periods are introduced.3 D. Extended SAE Signal Set: Increased Number of Nodes In-vehicle communication in today's cars involves up to 70 ECUs exchanging signal data [1].
-In this experiment we study the impact of employing a larger number of FlexRay nodes while keeping the fraction of C that is demanded for signal data constant at values of D = 0.1, D = 0.3 and D = 0.45.
-That is, we randomly assign signals from the extended SAE signal set in Section VI-B to up to 72 FlexRay nodes until the respective value of D is reached, and then apply our optimal frame packing and scheduling approach.
-Fig. 6 (c) shows that the utilization achieved by frame packing decreases with an increasing number of nodes for each value of D. This is due to the fact that only the signals from the same node can be packed together in the same frame, and the number of signals per node decreases with the increasing number of nodes.
-With the same argument, the optimal frame size decreases, and hence, the number of available slots increases on networks with more nodes (see Fig. 8).
-Conversely, owing to the decreased utilization, the number of required FIDs exceeds the number of available slots as the number of nodes increases for D = 0.3 and D = 0.45.
-In this context, it is interesting to note, that a larger value of D leads to a violation of schedulability for networks with fewer nodes, i.e., the more nodes are connected on a FlexRay bus, the less signal data can be scheduled.
-3Note that, according to Proposition 5.1, this is not a limitation of our approach but a inherent property of scheduling periodic messages on FlexRay.
+The utilization achieved for this second extended set is slightly lower than for the first extended set [see Fig. 6(a)].
+In this experiment, this is mostly due to the fact that fewer signals have the same period and can be packed in the same frame, leading to smaller frames with a larger framing overhead.
+Consequently, there are more available slots, as shown in Fig. 6(b).
+However, the number of required FIDs also increases in this experiment due to the incompatibility of coprime message periods as stated in Proposition 5.1.
+Hence, the main observation is that although the optimal scheduling approach in Section V enables the message schedule construction for large signal sets, the schedulability is decreased if coprime periods are introduced.

+D. Extended SAE Signal Set: Increased Number of Nodes

+In-vehicle communication in today's cars involves up to 70 ECUs exchanging signal data [1].
+In this experiment, we study the impact of employing a larger number of FlexRay nodes while keeping the fraction of C that is demanded for signal data constant at values of D = 0.1, D = 0.3, and D = 0.45.
+That is, we randomly assign signals from the extended SAE signal set in Section VI-B to up to 72 FlexRay nodes until the respective value of D is reached and then apply our optimal frame-packing and scheduling approach.

+Fig. 6(c) shows that the utilization achieved by frame packing decreases with an increasing number of nodes for each value of D. This is due to the fact that only the signals from the same node can be packed together in the same frame, and the number of signals per node decreases with the increasing number of nodes.
+By the same argument, the optimal frame size decreases, and hence, the number of available slots increases on networks with more nodes (see Fig. 8).
+Conversely, due to the decreased utilization, the number of required FIDs exceeds the number of available slots as the number of nodes increases for D = 0.3 and D = 0.45.
+In this context, it is interesting to note that a larger value of D leads to a violation of schedulability for networks with fewer nodes, i.e., the more nodes that are connected on a FlexRay bus, the less signal data can be scheduled.

+Note that according to Proposition 5.1, this is not a limitation of our approach but an inherent property of scheduling periodic messages on FlexRay.